opsgenie/opsgenie-configuration-backup/README.md

 Currently Git does not allow to push empty directories.
 For example, if the system does not have any schedules there will be no schedule file under schedule directory.
 When the script tries to push the schedule directory to the remote Git, it won’t be pushed.
 Another word, empty directories won’t be pushed to Git.

 # Import
-In the import part, the script reads the data from remote Git repository or local path.
+While importing, the script reads the data from remote Git repository or local path.

 The file formats should be the same as export file formats.
 Since entities data is stored in JSON format, users can change it manually.
 However they should not change the file format.
-There should be one main folder named OpsGenieBackups and 8 sub-folders.
+There should be one main folder named OpsGenieBackups and 9 sub-folders.

 ## Update current data
 The script adds missing entities or updates current entities.